Welcome to USF

-Welcome to USFAs a postdoctoral scholar, you are an important member of the USF community.
-Much of recent rise in prominence is due to postdocs like you who are advancing scientific knowledge, using best practices in the classroom and contributing to a better, more informed world.
+Postdoctoral scholars are important members of the University of South Florida community.
+Much of our recent rise in prominence is due to postdocs advancing scientific knowledge, using innovative practices in the classroom and contributing to a better, more informed world.

-The Office of Postdoctoral Affairs works to serve you by:
+The Office of Postdoctoral Affairs works to serve postdoctoral scholars by:

 Academic Program Specialist

 Please visit Human Resources on your first day (or before if you can) so your paperwork can be processed timely.
-Make sure HR goes over with you the benefit options.
-PeopleFirst and GallagherKoster are the servicers and the coverage is quite different for each.
+Make an appointment with a HR Benefits rep to go over your benefit options.
+Postdocs have the option between the University Sponsored Benefits Plan and the State Sponsored Benefits Plan and the coverage is quite different for each.

-Yes, we offer an annual orientation in the Fall.
+Yes, we offer an orientation in the Fall and Spring semesters.
 Any postdoc is welcome to come if they have not attended a prior orientation.

 Please send an email to firstname.lastname@example.org once you have a USF email address.
 Postdoctoral Affairs does not process the appointments so we only know if you are coming after you're already here.
 In order to get on the list in timely fashion, please email us the first week you are here or stop by the office in ALN 200.